MiguelR0drigues/toggle-columns-price-range-filter/README.md

 Note that you're not allowed to change names or signatures of functions passed to components as properties.

-For more details, please run the task on the Devskiller platform and see the failing tests.

-### Make sure that all tests pass.

 ## Good Luck!